serviceprototypinglab/cndbbench/README.md

      It is listening in the port 5432.
 8. Postgres limit RAM container: It is the same that 7, but with a limit in the memory RAM.
 9. MySQL container.
 It is a simple container with the official image of 'mysql' in DockerHub.
      It is listening in the port 3306.
 We changed the configuration variable max_allowed_packets.
      We changed it to the maximum value.
 10. MySQL limit RAM container: It is the same that 9, but with a limit in the memory RAM.
 11. Benchmark container.
 We use a Dockerfile for create this container.
      From the python official image we add the folder Benchmark (logic of the application).
      And we add a command for run the code.
      This container has two volumes too.
 One is call 'sharedData' where is the dataset that we will use in our test.
      And the volume 'results' where we save the results of our test.
      For more information about the code, the data set or the results see below.

+Also, you have the option of run a database as a service and not the database container.

 ### Composition:

 We use docker-compose for: